sakho3600/mobile-ticket/README.md

 ```

-In order to change the branch open hours message headings and day name please look for the section "open_hours" in the relevent translations file
+In order to change the branch open hours message headings and day name please look for the section "open_hours" in the relevant translations file

 E.g. Branch open hours message translations in the English translations file